-Dervla Murphy, now 87, looks back on her life of adventure and travel and she says that the key to travel is to “embrace the unpredictable.”
-Murphy certainly has done that.
-She has traveled through three continents some of them with her daughter (when her daughter was 5!).
-She has written 26 travel books, and she has lived life as she wants to, not bowing to the modern world.
-She still lives in the same town she grew up in, Lismore, in Co.Waterford, Ireland, and she has no smartphone or television.
-She plays records (remember those?) and reads for entertainment.
+Dervla Murphy looked back on her life of adventure and travel and said that the key to travel is to “embrace the unpredictable.”
+Murphy certainly did that.
+She traveled through five continents, some of them with her daughter (when her daughter was 5!).
+She wrote 27 travel books, and she lived life as she wanted to, not bowing to the modern world.

 From an early age, she knew EXACTLY what she wanted to do.
 At age 10 she stated: